samsonyuwono/samsonyuwono.github.io/_posts/2017-12-20-react_redux_final_project.markdown

 Due to my obsession with NBA basketball, my original plan for my final project was to create an NBA team search engine that would display a team's current roster and statistics.
 Unfortunately, due to the cost of acquiring an api from various sources, I had to change my plan.

 For my final project,  I decided to create a rec league app that uses CRUD.
-My app allows a user to easily see the all teams and rosters within their league.
-In addition, the user can add teams to the database and assign players to teams.
+My app allows a user to easily see all teams and team rosters within their league.
+In addition, a user can add teams to the database and assign players to teams.

-One of my biggest challenges when building this project was building a team how page that would display a team's roster.
+One of the biggest challenges when building this project was building a team show page that would display a team's roster.
 In order to accomplish this task, I used my existing team and player actions that I already had.
-I then used actions in componentDidMount().
+I then used those actions in componentDidMount().

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/GBQB7"><a href="//imgur.com/GBQB7"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

+Within render(), I created a function called teamShow().
+In teamShow() I used the team id  from of the current page and filtered it to match with the id found in the players object.
+Once this was accomplished I was able to return and display a team's roster which included player image and name.

+<blockquote class="imgur-embed-pub" lang="en" data-id="a/kpNnl"><a href="//imgur.com/kpNnl"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

+Once this was accomplished, I called teamShow() within the DOM.

-My further plans for this project is to add authentication and team standings.
+My further plans for this project is incorporate authentication and team standings.